volkerrath/Py4MT2/README.md

  	Contains jupyter notebooks for the most important scripts using the toolbox.

 - 	**environment**
-	Contains conda environment description files, and some useful helper files for working with the conda EM environment.
+	Contains conda environment description files, and some useful helper files for working with the conda environment.

 Get your working copy via git from the command line: